E. H. Harriman Award: History

 The award was founded in 1913 by Mary Averell Harriman, wife of the late Edward H. Harriman.
 After her death, the award was presented by her sons E. Roland Harriman and W. Averell Harriman.
 Today the award is sponsored by the E.H.
 Harriman Memorial Awards Institute.

-On January 5, 2012, UP announced to its employees that for the first time in ninety-eight years the Harriman award would be retired after the 2012 award ceremony.
+On January 5, 2012, Union Pacific Railroad (UP) announced to its employees that the Harriman award would be retired after the 2012 award ceremony.
 The Association of American Railroads (AAR) made the decision to end the award presentation.

 Criticism

-While the awards were intended to encourage safe operating practices and safety enhancements, the awards have also occasionally been the source of some labor disputes.
-Part of the award criteria has been a count of the number of reported workplace injuries as tracked by the Federal Railroad Administration (FRA); this has led to disciplinary action and even dismissal for employees at some railroads.
-Union Pacific Railroad (UP), in particular, was shown to have suppressed reporting of some accidents in the early 1970s, leading to their disqualification and withdrawal from consideration for the award over several years.
-UP launched an intensive safety program and again earned a Harriman gold medal in 1984.
+While the awards were intended to encourage safe operating practices and safety enhancements, the awards were also occasionally the source of some labor disputes.
+Part of the award criteria included the number of workplace injuries reported to the Federal Railroad Administration (FRA), which has led some railroads to discipline or fire employees.

+UP in particular was shown to have suppressed reporting of some accidents in the early 1970s, leading to its disqualification and withdrawal from consideration for the award over several years.
+UP then launched a safety program and again earned a Harriman gold medal in 1984.

 Several rail labor unions objected to the criteria, going so far as to picket the award ceremonies.
-Brotherhood of Maintenance of Way Employes (BMWE) General Chairman Paul Beard created the "Harassment Award" as a satire of the Harriman Awards to raise awareness of management practices that bred intimidation and disciplinary actions against reporting accidents.
+The Brotherhood of Maintenance of Way Employes (BMWE) General Chairman Paul Beard created the "Harassment Award" as a satire of the Harriman Awards to raise awareness of management practices that bred intimidation and disciplinary actions against reporting accidents.
 In 1999 the FRA invited discussions with representatives of rail labor unions to discuss the problem.

 Recipients

-The selection process included a rule that the same railroad company could not be selected for a gold medal in two consecutive years.
+The rules stated that a railroad could not win a gold medal two years in a row.
 This practice ended in the 1970s when Santa Fe Railroad was selected as the gold medal recipient for several consecutive years.

 Railroad companies are grouped into one of four categories: